 Test 4.1.3.b tries to exploit the similarity of CPMVs of a coding block, refining the MV predictor of a CPMV by the MVD of the other one.

-Test 4.1.5.b tries to save the bits for coding two MVDs by explicitly signaling whether the pair of MVDs in a prediction direction is skipped or not.
+Test 4.1.5.b tries to save the bits for coding two MVDs by explicitly signalling whether the pair of MVDs in a prediction direction is skipped or not.

 Decision: Adopt Test 4.1.3b to BMS affine.
 Scheme as shown in equations below.